ardeearam/opsworks_local/README.md

 # opsworks_local
 Run OpsWorks recipes via command line on EC2 instances.
 By default, the recipe targets the EC2 instance where the command was run, but this can be changed.

+This may also be invoked from the local development machine, provided that instance id's are explicitly set using the -i flag.

 # Usage
 ```
 # Deploy all applications to current instance